(Note: All information subject to change.)

 Basic Qualifications and Criteria

-- Bachelors in film, media or a related field, or equivalent vocational training
+- Pursuing bachelors in filmmaking, media or a related field, or equivalent vocational training

 - Mac/PC knowledge